Quick Answer

 As a mother of two who’s helped hundreds of families sort out their coverage, I’ve had the same conversation more times than I can count: “Rachel, do I really need homeowners insurance?”
 The short answer is yes.
 The longer answer is that you need it for reasons most people don’t fully appreciate until they’re staring at a $60,000 repair bill or a lawsuit they never saw coming.

 Your home is almost certainly the most valuable asset you own.
 For most families, it represents decades of saving, years of mortgage payments, and the single biggest financial commitment they’ll ever make.
-Yet I’m constantly surprised by how many homeowners treat their coverage as an afterthought — something they signed at closing and haven’t looked at since.
+Yet I’m constantly surprised by how many homeowners treat their coverage as an afterthought, something they signed at closing and haven’t looked at since.

-Here are eight specific reasons why carrying proper homeowners coverage isn’t optional — it’s foundational to protecting your family’s financial security.
+Here are eight specific reasons why carrying proper homeowners coverage isn’t optional.
+It’s foundational to protecting your family’s financial security.

 Reason 1: Financial Protection Against Catastrophic Loss